 GenAI is making strides in customer service, even within sectors that place a premium on customer relationship management, such as the luxury goods industry.
 Here, major players like Kering are implementing AI solutions to meet the evolving needs of their flagship brands.
 JPMorgan is also using AI to automate routine tasks.
 The company’s application of AI in fraud detection has dramatically reduced the time team members spend on the tedious task of analyzing customer transactions.
 By taking over these routine operations, AI enables financial professionals to focus on areas where human insight is indispensable—creativity, tacit knowledge, and critical thinking—aspects of work where humans not only excel but also often find more meaning and satisfaction.
 Therefore, the real question becomes not just what AI can do for us, but what we can accomplish when AI liberates us from mundane tasks.

-This concept is underlined by the 2023 study in Academy of Management Journal that investigates how AI can augment employee creativity in the workplace.
+This concept is underlined by a study by Jia, Luo, Fang, and Liaothat investigates how AI can augment employee creativity in the workplace.
 The study examines how AI, when used to complement human efforts, also has the potential to foster creativity in employees.
 The researchers hypothesized that in an organizational setting where tasks are divided sequentially between AI and humans, AI's assistance with repetitive tasks would not only boost creative problem-solving, but also enhance job satisfaction.
 To examine this hypothesis, the study compared sales agents who used AI with those who didn’t, evaluating both their outcomes and their problem-solving approaches.
 The findings indicate that AI assistance can reshape job roles, liberate employees from technical tasks, and enhance their cognitive and creative abilities—all of which can boost productivity and job satisfaction.

 The impact on management structure & focusing on tacit knowledge